 It can be difficult to find time for just the two of you on your wedding day.
 Sometimes you'll have less than 15 minutes for pictures of just you.

-"But Lindsay," you ask, "I always see such beautiful bridal photos online!
+"But Lindsay," you ask, "I always see such beautiful formal photos online!
 When do couples find time to do them on their wedding day?!"

 The secret?
 Those photos are often NOT on their wedding day!
 They are taken before or after the wedding day at a separate bridal (or formal) session.

-So if you're wanting these beautiful, intimate bridal photos, let's talk about a bridal session!
+So if you're wanting these beautiful, intimate formal photos, let's talk about a formal session!

 My goodness.
-I looooove bridal sessions!
+I looooove formal sessions!
 Like, oh my gosh.
 There is nothing better than trekking to a beautiful place with a beautiful couple to create some magic.

 Plus?
-It gives you an excuse to wear your dress again!
+It gives you an excuse to wear your wedding attire again!
 I mean, why spend all that money on a stunning dress that you're only going to wear once?
 Let's get that beauty out of the bag, yeah?

 Now, let's get to a few tips if you do decide on a bridal session.